aws-solutions/centralized-network-inspection-on-aws/README.md

 * Copy the file ./deployment/regional-s3-assets/network-firewall-automation.zip to the location s3://[BUCKET_NAME]-[REGION]/network-firewall-automation/[VERSION_ID]/
 * Copy the file ./deployment/regional-s3-assets/network-firewall-configuration.zip to the location s3://[BUCKET_NAME]-[REGION]/network-firewall-automation/latest/

-Once the above steps are completed, use the file ./deployment/global-s3-assets/aws-network-firewall-deployment-automations-for-aws-transit-gateway.template to create a stack in CloudFormation.
+Once the above steps are completed, use the file ./deployment/global-s3-assets/firewall-automation-for-network-traffic-on-aws.template to create a stack in CloudFormation.

 <a name="file-structure"></a>
 # File structure

-aws-network-firewall-deployment-automations-for-aws-transit-gateway consists of:
+firewall-automation-for-network-traffic-on-aws consists of:

 - CDK constructs to generate necessary resources
 - Microservices used in the solution